6 Steps to Financial Aid

 New students, who are enrolled and have a FAFSA on file with Butte College, will receive a card from Higher One in a bright green envelope mailed to their address of record.
 Receipt of a Higher One card is not a guarantee of financial aid.
 If you are awarded financial aid, it is important to activate your BC Access Card account immediately and to select one of the above options as soon as you receive it.
 Click here to Get Started.

-The Financial Aid Notification email lists the four main Pell Grant disbursement dates for the year.
+The Financial Aid Award Notification email lists the four main Pell Grant disbursement dates for the year.
 Awards are disbursed after your file is complete and you have cleared all holds.
 Your financial aid will be automatically applied toward any outstanding balance and the remainder will be refunded to you.

 REMINDERS: Disbursement of financial aid depends on a student maintaining Satisfactory Academic Progress and being currently enrolled in both an Education Goal and Academic Program that are eligible for financial aid.